Analysis | 3 early takeaways from Supreme Court nominee Amy Coney Barrett’s final day of questioning

 Leahy: Does the president have a right to pardon himself for a crime?
 We saw this after President Nixon’s impeachment.Barrett: So far as I know, that question has not been litigated or arisen.

 They also asked: Can the president legally delay an election?
 On Tuesday, she wouldn’t clearly say.
 Is voter intimidation illegal?
 She didn’t clearly say.
+Are absentee ballots an essential way for Americans to vote in a pandemic?
+“That’s a matter of policy on which I can’t express a view,” she replied.

 On Tuesday, Barrett said she would be nobody’s “pawn” on the Supreme Court when she was questioned about whether she’d weigh in on decisions over the presidential election.
 But it’s potentially troubling for vulnerable Senate Republicans trying to distance themselves from Trump that Barrett hasn’t been able to do that, either.